Parking problems are one of the most frequent disputes among neighbours, but how would you feel about strangers parking on your drive?

-When it comes to neighbour disputes over parking, blocked driveways are the biggest gripe.
+When it comes to neighbour disputes over parking, blocked driveways are often the biggest gripe, followed by using a neighbour’s space without asking.

 But some drivers take even more extreme measures if they can’t park quickly when they’re out.